Who's Got the Last Laugh Now?: 7" Mini LP

 There was also released a Promo Mini LP on 7" white vinyl with the snippets of 1:30 length (not from beginning) of each track.
 This 7" vinyl was a ticket to the record release party of the album and was sent to special guests and friends.
 Only 100 copies of 7" vinyl were released.

+Tour

+The Who’s Got the Last Laugh Now?
+Tour was heavily promoted as stickers of tour dates were on the albums and singles from the album.

+It took place in 2006 at selected locations, this was the first tour to include the mash up of Fuck the Millennium and Call Me Mañana.